ajmueller/angularjs-timezone-example/README.md

 1. Clone the repository.
 2. Install [Docker Community Edition](https://www.docker.com/community-edition).
+3. Set up a Google Cloud account and [get an API key](https://support.google.com/cloud/answer/6158862?hl=en).
+Make sure to enable the Geocoding and Time Zone APIs for the key.
+4. Make a .env file in the repository root from the .env.sample file with your Google Cloud API key.
-3. Start the server with `docker-compose up`.
+5. Start the server with `docker-compose up`.
-4. To build the database structures, run `docker container ls` to get the ID of the web container and then run `docker exec -it [ID] sequelize db:migrate` and replace `[ID]` with the ID of your container.
+6. To build the database structures, run `docker container ls` to get the ID of the web container and then run `docker exec -it [ID] sequelize db:migrate` and replace `[ID]` with the ID of your container.
+7. Open http://localhost:3000 in your browser to view the app.

 ## Disclosure ##